Skip to content

 15-Minute Quickstart

-This guide will get you up and running with VirtRigaud in 15 minutes using both vSphere and Libvirt providers.
+This guide gets you up and running with VirtRigaud v0.3.8 in 15 minutes using either a vSphere or Libvirt provider.

 Prerequisites